High-Dose Vitamin B1 Therapy in Parkinson's Disease - Art Solbrig

 The dose my friend used was determined by Dr. Costantini, once he reviewed my friend’s medical history.
 He started him at 4 grams total per day.
 He started at 2 grams at breakfast and 2 grams at lunch everyday and then Dr. Costantini adjusted his dose after two or three weeks and some feedback from my friend.

 Initially he used pure powder form mixed in Gatorade to try and lessen the bitterness.
 I tried it for awhile myself just to see what it was like to take it.
 It is bitter, but for me it was easilly tolerable.
 After sometime, I found 500mg capsules and my friend switched to those to make it easier to take when he was away from home, but even at that dose, it required 8 capsules a day total.
 More recently my friend told me that he felt the pure powder might be slightly more effective than the capsules, so I asked Dr. Costantini about that and he told me it should be the same whether capsules or pure powder.
 In any case, my friend said he prefers the pure powder because he feels it is slightly better than the capsules, but he is currently taking both.
-I imagine one reason the pure powder might be slightly better is since it has no additives or fillers of any type and also your body doesn’t have to deal with all of those gelatin capsules.
+I imagine one reason the pure powder might be slightly better is that it has no additives or fillers of any type, and also, your body doesn’t have to deal with all of those gelatin capsules.

 Art